vldngls/workshop-board-application/DEVELOPMENT_ROADMAP.md

 - ✅ Daily hour limit validation for technician safety
 - ✅ Enhanced carry-over system with proper tracking
 - ✅ Comprehensive status system with all workflow states
+- ✅ **NEW**: Fixed job reassignment system with proper date handling
+- ✅ **NEW**: Enhanced job completion workflow with claimed/unclaimed options
+- ✅ **NEW**: Manual carry-over processing for better end-of-day control
+- ✅ **NEW**: Improved code quality with ESLint fixes and TypeScript improvements

-**Next Recommended Action**: The remaining tasks are advanced features that can be implemented as needed:
+**Next Recommended Action**: Only one advanced feature remains:
 1. **Walk-In System** - For handling walk-in customers with available time slots
-2. **Release Options** - For workflow optimization and efficiency improvements

-The system is production-ready with all essential features implemented!
+The system is production-ready with all essential features implemented and recently enhanced with critical workflow improvements!

 ---

-*Last Updated: December 2024*
+*Last Updated: January 2025*
-*Version: 2.0.0*
+*Version: 2.1.0*